maxpert/rues/README.md

-# Rues - Rule evaluation sidecar
+# RuES - JMES Evaluation as Service

-Rues is a minimal Rule evaluation side-car, that uses [JMESPath](https://jmespath.org/) and it can handle arbitrary JSON.
-It effectively is a General purpose logical expression evaluation, just like [some](https://zerosteiner.github.io/rule-engine/) Python libraries that used to evaluate logical expression.
-This in turn can allow you implement complex stuff like RBAC, Policy engines etc. Having out of box advantages for:
+RuES is a minimal JMES expression evaluation side-car, that uses [JMESPath](https://jmespath.org/) and it can handle arbitrary JSON.
+Which effectively makes it general purpose logical expression evaluation engine, just like [some](https://zerosteiner.github.io/rule-engine/) Python libraries that used to evaluate logical expression.
+This in turn can allow you implement complex stuff like Rule engine, RBAC, or Policy engines etc.

+Here is what makes RuES special:

- - Lean and Zippy - Checkout initial benchmarks below.
+ - **Lean and Zippy** - Checkout initial benchmarks below.
 Under `20 MB` with single CPU one will easily do 10K RPS.
- - Dynamic reloadable - Allowing you to make changes in `rules.hjson` on the fly without new deployments.
+ - **Zero restarts** - Add/remove rules on fly by making changes in `rules.hjson` without restarting.
- - HTTP & JSON - Ubiquitous!
+ - **HTTP & JSON** - Ubiquitous!
 No custom protocols, no shenanigans.
+ - **UNIX philosophy** - Only evaluates rules, no fancy hooks or integrations.
+Dead simple!

 ## Usage